johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 the ~17% slowdown that happens when a game synced to the 60 Hz NTSC vertical refresh rate is running in 50 Hz PAL mode.
-Quite often, the music playback was synced to the screen refresh, which makes the slowdown fairly easy to spot (if the game also has a DOS port, one of the surest ways to ascertain the correct music playback speed is to listen to the DOS version.
+Quite often, the music playback was synced to the screen refresh, which makes the slowdown fairly easy to spot (if the game also has a MS-DOS port, one of the semi-reliable ways to ascertain the correct music playback speed is to listen to the MS-DOS version.
 But be careful: just because the music plays at the correct speed, it doesn't mean it's OK to run the game in PAL---the aspect ratio of the graphics is still wrong!)

 Check out this video for a demonstration of the PAL vs NTSC differences on the classic game Secret of Monkey Island.
 (By the way, it's worth watching the